baltricks/my-ml-learning-blog/_posts/2020-12-26-creating-this-blog.md

 ---
 title: Creating this blog
-description: Why should I write this blog? - A GitHub Page for my blog
+description: Why do I write this blog? - A GitHub Page for my blog
-toc: true
+toc: false
 layout: post
 categories: [GitHub Page]

 ---

-## Why should I write this blog?
+## Why do I write this blog?

 As a developer I often feel how important it is
 - to stay focused on my (or my companies) goals